-Innovaccer nabs $11 million from Microsoft’s VC arm to give doctors a better window into patient heatlh
+Innovaccer nabs $11 million from Microsoft’s VC arm to give doctors a better window into patient health

 According to the company’s chief executive, care providers are already incorporating suggestions from the company’s algorithmically based predictive tools in their treatment plans to ensure that patients are getting the best possible outcomes.

 “It is rare to see this type of growth in the healthcare industry.
 Normally, this is only seen in the fastest of enterprise SaaS companies.
-We think there is tremendous potential to bring the speed and innovation normally associated with enterprise software to the world of healthcare IT,” says Sumir Chadha, Managing Director at Westbridge Capital.
+We think there is tremendous potential to bring the speed and innovation normally associated with enterprise software to the world of healthcare IT,” says Sumir Chadha, managing director at Westbridge Capital.